Last updated May 2026

 The Triple Black is what happens when Rossi looks at the Marlin Dark Series and the Henry X Model and decides to build a budget version of both.
 Black-oxide steel everywhere, paracord-wrapped large-loop lever, threaded muzzle in the standard 5/8×24 suppressor pitch, peep sight on a full Picatinny rail.
 Street price typically runs well below MSRP, often into the $700s.

-I have only put about 50 rounds through one, but the trigger break and the way the rifle balanced with a 9-inch suppressor on the muzzle convinced me there is real value here for the price.
+I’ve only put about 50 rounds through one, but the trigger break and the way the rifle balanced with a 9-inch suppressor on the muzzle convinced me there’s real value here for the price.
 For a suppressor host, this is the lightest, cheapest, most thread-ready .30-30 lever you can buy.
 The 16.5-inch barrel keeps it short enough to maneuver with a can hanging off the front.
 The peep sight on the rail gives you backup irons when the optic fails.
 The synthetic stock takes abuse without complaining.

 Best For: Suppressor owners on a budget, brush hunters who want modern features, anybody building a no-permission-needed truck gun.